tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

 ![png]({{ site.baseurl }}/images/svm.png)

 SVM with RBF Kernel produced a significant improvement: down from 15 misclassifications to only 1.

 Hope this helps.

+`note: code was written using Jupyter Notebook`